 As we get older, the odds increase that we will need long-term care services at some point.
-The costs are substantial, and could affect your retirement and estate plan.
-Long-term care insurance (LTCI) can defray those costs.
-But the policies can be expensive and some people choose to skip the premiums and invest their money instead, hoping they will earn enough to cover expenses.
+The costs are substantial and could impact your retirement and estate plan.
+Long-term care insurance (LTCI) can defray those costs, but the policies can be expensive.
+Some people choose to skip the premiums and invest their money instead, hoping they will earn enough to cover expenses.
 Which approach is right for you?

 A typical long-term care event lasts three years and can easily cost over $100,000 per year.
 A home health aide or an assisted living facility generally cost less than $100,000 per year, while a nursing home or 24-hour home care could cost more than $150,000 per year.
 And those costs will rise in the years ahead.

-Given that most people will eventually need long-term care, it’s a relatively safe bet that a LTCI policy will return value, even though the premiums may seem daunting.
+Given that most people will eventually need long-term care, it is a relatively safe bet that a LTCI policy will return value, even though the premiums may seem daunting.
 You can typically lock in lower cost coverage by signing up earlier.
 The average age of a LTCI purchaser is 56.
-A typical premium today might run $250 to $500 a month for a person in their 50s, but the same coverage could cost $400 to $800 a month for someone starting in their 60s.
-Costs for a 70-year-old are often prohibitive.
-And insurers will not provide coverage after you have experienced a long-term care event or have certain health issues.
+A typical premium today might run $250 to $500 a month for a person in their fifties, but the same coverage could cost $400 to $800 a month for someone starting in their sixties.
+Costs for a seventy-year-old are often prohibitive, and insurers will not provide coverage after you have experienced a long-term care event or have certain health issues.

-But it’s important to remember that LTCI is not an investment strategy, it’s an insurance plan.
-By providing a guaranteed payout, typically adjusted for inflation, LTCI reduces risk and helps you plan more effectively for your later years.
+It is important to remember that LTCI is not an investment strategy, it is an insurance plan.
+By providing a guaranteed payout, typically adjusted for inflation, LTCI reduces risk and helps you plan more effectively for your latter years.
 If you invest the money, can you be certain your return would equal the LTCI payout?
 What if you need long-term care before your investment has time to grow to the same size as the benefit?
 Would you need to sell securities or real estate at an unfavorable time, and would the sale complicate your estate planning or tax strategy?

-Benefit amount – Be sure it’s enough to cover costs in your area, since they vary across regions.
-Alternatively, you might decide to simply insure that portion of long-term care expenses you can’t comfortably cover out of disposable income, which would lower the cost of the premium.
+- Benefit Amount: Be sure it is enough to cover costs in your area since they vary across regions.
+Alternatively, you might decide to simply insure the portion of long-term care expenses you cannot comfortably cover out of disposable income, which would lower the cost of the premium.

 One other wrinkle to note: LTCI coverage generally costs more for women than for men.
-That’s because women file two-thirds of all LTCI claims, largely because they live longer than men.
+That is because women file two-thirds of all LTCI claims, largely because they live longer than men.
 Many women also provide care for older husbands, reducing claims from men.

 Long-term care insurance can be a valuable component of your estate and retirement planning.
-Your Paracle advisor would be happy to discuss LTCI and connect you with a LTCI specialist to evaluate further.
-We’d like to thank Dave Johnson, Vice President at Lehmann Wood Johnson, Inc. who helped contribute to this article.
+Your Paracle team would be happy to discuss LTCI and connect you with a LTCI specialist to evaluate further.